ajfisher/wifimote/README.md

 to send data, where it can be processed and then stored or pushed to other systems.

+## Circuit design

+A Fritzing schematic / file is included in the schematics directory.
+A breadboard view hasn't been created yet but the schematic is pretty simple.
+All the gerber files are also included in the schematics directory which you can use to create your own boards though note that the holes are set to the size of the box I use from Jaycar.

+Please note that this board is currently untested as I'm waiting for them to arrive from Fusion PCB.

 ### RN-XV Overview

 The RN-XV WiFly device is very capable though extremely basic.
 It looks like